· · · · · · · ·

 What Doesn't Make the Cut

 Finance-specific AI tools (the dedicated accounting applications).
 Most are wrappers around the same base models with a finance-themed interface and a significant price premium.
-I use base models directly with my own context loaded.
+Base models tend to get used directly with custom context loaded.
 The underlying model quality isn't better; the context loading is often worse.

 AI for anything audit-facing without a human principal review.
 Not because the output is necessarily wrong — because the accountability structure requires human ownership.
 I'll use AI to draft the response; I write the response.